-OKLibShare is your information hub to connect and learn.
-Find resources for libraries and librarians, listen to book reviews, explore training opportunities, learn how to create your own library website, discover endless research capabilities, look for upcoming events, and find out what’s new on the library scene!
+OKLibShare is your information hub to find information, blogs, and opportunities.
+Find resources for libraries and librarians, listen to book reviews, explore training workshops, learn how to improve your library website, discover research databases, look for upcoming events, and find out what’s new on the library scene!

 Brought to you by the Oklahoma Department of Libraries.

 The LSTA Grant Application is now available!
 Deadline to submit the application is March 30, 2018!
 Please review all the specifications before applying.

 Go to the FY2018 Continuing Education Conference Grant application and apply now!

 Pizza Hut is teaming up with the Oklahoma Department of Libraries to raise funds for the state’s future.
 All donations will be used to give books to Oklahoma children most in need.
 The fundraiser kicks off February 26th and ends April 15th.
 Your support will help build a new generation of readers!